elfrank/elfrank.github.io/_posts/2020-07-05-a-practical-system-for-1-on-1s.md

 I keep a notebook and pen next to me during my workday.
 My notebook is full of miscellaneous notes.
 Most notes come from 1:1 conversations, something important from a meeting, or a sudden thought that I wanted to capture.

 Coincidentally, some of the notes are great topics to cover during 1-on-1s.
 Once a week, I go through my notebook and translate some of them into action items or 1-on-1 topics.

+## Closing Thoughts
+As a Manager, my 1-on-1s focused mainly on my team's well-being, coaching, and personal growth.
+I am back into an IC role (which seems like a misnomer), and my 1-on-1s are a mix of technical discussions, alignment, coaching, and checking in with others.

+This system, among others, allows me to scale.
+Use what works for you, and don't forget to prepare yourself in advance, document action items, and follow-through.